peetio/Diard/docs/examples.md

 <img src="../resources/images/table_html_example.png" width="700"/>
 </p>

-For the table JSON format you should look at the [export section](#json--html-export)
+For the table JSON format you should look at the [export section](#json--html-export).

 Now, how do you enable the table extractor?
 First, you should make sure that you followed the [guidelines](setup_guide.md#step-81---optional-table-extraction) to set up your environment with the intentions of using the table extractor.